AzureMentor/Azure-AI-100-Study-Guide/2 - Design AI solutions (40-45%).md

 - select an AI solution that meet cost constraints

 ## Design solutions that uses Cognitive Services
+- design solutions that use:
+    - vision
+    - speech
+    - language
+    - knowledge
+    - search
-- design solutions that use vision, speech, language, knowledge, search, and anomaly detection APIs
+    - anomaly detection APIs

 ## Design solutions that implement the Bot Framework
 - integrate bots and AI solutions
 - design bot services that use Language Understanding (LUIS)
 - design bots that integrate with channels
+- integrate bots with:
-- integrate bots with Azure app services and Azure Application Insights
+    - Azure app services
+    - Azure Application Insights

 ## Design the compute infrastructure to support a solution
+- identify whether to create:
+    - GPU solution
+    - FPGA solution
+    - CPU-based solution
-- identify whether to create a GPU, FPGA, or CPU-based solution
+- identify whether to use:
+    - cloud-based infrastructure
+    - on-premises infrastructure
-- identify whether to use a cloud-based, on-premises, or hybrid compute infrastructure
+    - hybrid compute infrastructure
 - select a compute solution that meets cost constraints

 ## Design for data governance, compliance, integrity, and security